tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-3.md

   pm.addPass(mlir::createCanonicalizerPass());
 ```

-Finally, we can try to run `toyc test/transpose_transpose.toy -emit=mlir -opt`
+Finally, we can try to run `toyc-ch3 test/transpose_transpose.toy -emit=mlir -opt`
 and observe our pattern in action:

 ```MLIR(.mlir)